saiabhishekgv/titanic_survival_exploration/project_description.md

-## Content: Introduction and Foundations
 ## Project: Titanic Survival Exploration

 ## Project Overview
-Welcome to the Machine Learning Engineer Nanodegree!

 In this ***optional*** project, you will create decision functions that attempt to predict survival outcomes from the 1912 Titanic disaster based on each passenger's features, such as sex and age.
 You will start with a simple algorithm and increase its complexity until you are able to accurately predict the outcomes for at least 80% of the passengers in the provided data.
 This project will introduce you to some of the concepts of machine learning as you start the Nanodegree program.